nummacway/gb300/README.md

 #### Other SEGA Consoles

-Despite the undocumented support for SMS and options to make GG games work, you aren't that lucky with the other Sega consoles.
+Despite the undocumented support for PICO, SMS and options to make GG games work, you aren't that lucky with the other Sega consoles.
 If you change the GB300's BIOS to display them or change the extension (it doesn't matter which of these you do, with the exception of a very few SG-1000 games), the following things will happen:
 * Sega CD games (`.bin` or `.cue`) will load indefinitely/freeze the console, even the tiniest and/or single-image ones (Ishii Hisaichi no Daiseikai, around 10 megabytes – the largest GBA games are 32 megabytes).
 * Most Sega 32X games will not display anything at all, even if you put the correct BIOS in the root or Roms directory.
 A few games will display "something":
   * Both versions of _Knuckles' Chaotix_ display an error message.